Welcome to the Freemantles School website

 Thank you for visiting our school website.
 We hope that, for whatever reason you are here, you find it easy to navigate to the information that you require.

 We are exceptionally proud of Freemantles and all of the work that it does.
 We received a short OFSTED inspection in November 2021, which upheld our Outstanding Grade but recommended a longer OFSTED inspection soon.

-We are very proud of Freemantles and all of the work that it does.
-We received an OFSTED Outstanding grade in November 2016.
-We are a Surrey County Council school for children and young people with complex social communication needs, usually including a diagnosis of Autism and have developed a renowned understanding and specialism in this area.
+We are currently a Surrey County Council school for children and young people with complex social communication needs, usually including a diagnosis of Autism, and have developed a renowned understanding and specialism in this area.

-The Governors and Leadership team at Freemantles have expressed a commitment to supporting all pupils with Autism in Surrey, as a result, we have a very well established and highly reputed community support role which includes outreach, training and most recently a co-lead High Communication and Interaction Needs (High Functioning Autism) centre with Worplesdon School.
+The Governors and Leadership team at Freemantles have always expressed a commitment to supporting all pupils with Autism in Surrey.
+As a result, we have a very well established and highly reputed community support role which includes outreach, training and High COIN Centre Support.

 We offer an extensive range of training, which is appropriate for parents (both Freemantles and non Freemantles) and professionals.
 This develops a deeper understanding of the challenges of living with Autism in a ‘neurotypical’ world and how we all have a role to play in helping our children to make progress in all areas of their personal and academic growth.